krieselreihe/litr/src/website/src/guide/README.md

   hello  --name=<option>

 Options:
   -h --help     Show this screen.
+  -v --version  Show current Litr version.
      --name     Say hello to this name.
 ```

+Now let's have a detailed look on how to create and configure commands.